CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 We also had a few “U”, “U&lt;” and “&gt;” flags.
 These represent censored values, either right censored ( “&gt;”) for Secchi depth, or left censored for other parameters.
-Again, we separated out a `TRUE` / `FALSE` flag to indicated censored values.
+Again, we separated out a `TRUE` / `FALSE` flag to indicate censored values.
 These flags also follow a consistent naming convention, with the variable name followed by an underscore and “cens”.